TimvanScherpenzeel/gltf-to-usdz-research/README.md

 - Test with the processing of various OBJ files (find out what is possible and what is not).

 - Convert the example `USDZ` examples to `USDA` structures by converting `USDC` to `USDA`.
 Unfortunately I think this requires the installation of the [USD pipeline](https://github.com/PixarAnimationStudios/USD) and the use of [usdcat](https://github.com/PixarAnimationStudios/USD/blob/e6ce9e884a65e7d6acd762e9dbc961dcf9aa36bb/pxr/usd/bin/usdcat/usdcat.py).
 If we could work around that issue perhaps by looking into how `USDC` gets converted we should be able to use this process outside of the toolchain.

+  I have not yet been able to install [USD](https://github.com/PixarAnimationStudios/USD) correctly, please see the development section below.

 - Find a way to convert glTF geometry to OBJ geometry and extract the used textures.